temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 You don't need to specify a Workflow ID, as Temporal will generate one for you, but defining the Workflow ID yourself makes it easier for you to find it later in logs or interact with a running Workflow in the future.

-Using a Workflow ID that reflects some business process or entity is a good practice.
-For example, you might use a customer identifier or email address as part of the Workflow ID  if you ran one Workflow per customer.
-This would make it easier to find all the Workflow Executions related to that customer later.
+A Workflow Id is unique in a namespace and is used for deduplication.
+Using an identifier that reflects some business process or entity is a good practice.
+For example, you might use a customer identifier as part of the Workflow Id if you run one Workflow per customer.
+This would make it easier to find all of the Workflow Executions related to that customer later.

 :::